Keeferf/SYSC3303_Elevator_System/README.md

 3. Navigate to the folder that will offer the test you wish to execute.
 All unit test files start with lowercase "test".\
 4. Pressing run while within the class will execute the tests.

+Executing the main within the Simulation class will read in the test events for the program from Events.txt

 ## Test files used
 Included within the zipped eclipse project is a text file named <b>Events.txt</b>.
 This file includs the formatted events\
 which are read into the program at the start.
 It is already in the correct location for testing purposes.

-## Project Iteration 1 - Breakdown of Responsibilities
+## Project Iteration 2 - Breakdown of Responsibilities

 Nicholas Rose - 101181935
-Event Text file
-Event Parser/Reading in from file
-Elevator event and formulating from input file UML/Documentation for floor system
-Reviewing PR Requests
+Additional Elevator Components(buttons, lamps, etc) UML Diagrams
+Started work on Timer component to schedule events to be passed in from the file Documentation

 Colin Mandeville - 101140289
-Scheduler Class
-Scheduler Tests
+Scheduler State Machine(State pattern)
-Communication from Floor Subsystem to Elevator (and vice versa) troubleshooting Reviewing PR requests
+UML Diagrams, State diagram
-UML Documentation
+Documentation

 Keefer Belanger - 101152085
-Floor Class
+Floor additional components
-Floor_Subsystem class
-testFloorButton test cases
-Troubleshooting communication
-Reviewing PR requests
+UML Diagrams
+Documentation

 Joshua Noronha - 101194076
-Elevator file
+Elevator State machine
+UML Diagrams, State diagram
-UML Documentation for Elevator system
+Documentation
-Reviewing PR requests
-Elevator Test case
-Organizing group meeting times